Mass media in Thailand: Newspapers

 With the exception of one newspaper in Chiang Mai and one in Hua Hin (Hua Hin Today), all daily papers are published in Bangkok and distributed to all parts of the country.

 The political leanings of Thai newspapers can be categorized according to how they relate to the democracy movement of the 1970s.
 The mainstream print media are represented by Thai Rath and Daily News, which together account for half of Thailand's newspaper sales.
 Because both papers were founded while the country was still under military rule, by necessity, they cultivated good relationships with the army and elite bureaucracy.
 This has led them to develop an editorial outlook that tends to lean in favor of the status quo.
 Thus, these publications are viewed as "conservative" within the Thai political spectrum.
-On the other hand, newspapers that grew out of the student movement of the 1970s such as Matichon, The Nation and Thai Post tend to adopt an anti-establishment outlook.
+On the other hand, newspapers that grew out of the student movement of the 1970s such as Matichon tend to adopt an anti-establishment outlook.
 Therefore, within the Thai political spectrum, they can be loosely characterized as "progressive."

 The Thai newspaper industry's advertising revenues have declined continuously since 2013.
 Ad revenues of 15.4 billion baht in 2006 fell to 12.3 billion baht in 2015.
-Advertisers budgeted 20.1 percent less for newspaper buys in the first 11 months of 2016 compared to the same period in 2015, down to 8.89 billion baht.
+Advertisers budgeted 20.1% less for newspaper buys in the first 11 months of 2016 compared to the same period in 2015, down to 8.89 billion baht.
 Thailand's leading journalism association observed that both newspaper sales and advertising revenues have been in "steep decline".

 Mass circulation dailies

 The Thai government's Public Relations Department publishes a detailed directory of all media in Thailand, listing latest registration information, including radio, TV, and printed media.
 All printed media are tightly owned by a single family or small groups of investors who share a familial relationship.
-None of these companies are publicly held, nor do they have a fiduciary duty to the public.
+None of these companies are publicly held, nor have a fiduciary duty to the public.